kamikami1107/Invisible-Cradle/README.md

 ## Example

-And in this repository, you use to evaluate a blastocyst by them.
+In this repository, you use to evaluate a blastocyst by them.

 If you try it in easy, you should [this example iPython notebook](https://github.com/kamikami1107/Invisible-Cradle/blob/i-c/Examples.ipynb) showing these techniques is a good starting place.